 This is a typical day in the life of Skylar, a Stanford OHS 7th grader from Jackson, Mississippi.
-Skylar plays on a club lacrosse team, has a passion for dogs and volunteers at his local animal shelter, and is involved in Stanford OHS club activities.
-While Skylar's schedule is in EST (Eastern Standard Time), his classes take place in Pacific Standard Time.
+Skylar plays tennis, volunteers at his local animal shelter, and is involved in Stanford OHS activities.
+While Skylar lives in the Central Time Zone, his class schedule is in Pacific Time.

 Many of our students are doing extraordinary things: writing books, star gazing, studying ballet, acting in films, training as athletes, traveling the world with their families, and serving their communities, to name a few.
 It’s because of our college-style schedule and enrollment options that they are able to pursue their passions inside and outside the classroom.